 Main features of the internal control and risk management systems pertaining to the financial reporting process.

-The assessment of risk includes, for example, risks related to fraud and unlawful activities, as well as the risk of loss or misappropriation of assets.
-The risk assessment results in control targets through which we seek to ensure that the fundamental requirements placed on financial reporting are fulfilled.
+The assessment of risks includes e.g. risks related to fraud and unlawful activities, as well as the risk of loss or misappropriation of assets.
+Risk assessments result in control targets through which we seek to ensure that the fundamental requirements placed on financial reporting are fulfilled.

 Information and communication

-The effectiveness of internal control related to financial reporting is monitored by the Board of Directors, the Audit Committee, the CEO, Group management, internal audit, and the management of the reporting segments and Group companies.
+The effectiveness of internal control related to financial reporting is monitored by the Board of Directors, the Audit Committee, the President and CEO, Group management, Internal Audit, and the management of the Business Areas and Group companies.
 Monitoring includes the follow up of monthly financial reports, review of the rolling estimates and plans, as well as reports from internal and external audit.